 More important for me, because in 1957 he co-wrote "Silhouettes" by The Rays.
 It was the first song I danced to as a teenager with my first girlfriend, Pat R.

-Fond memories of the song "Silhouettes" and those early teen years are still with me nearly 60 years later.
+Fond memories of the song "Silhouettes" and those early teen years are still with me to this day.

 Bob produced and wrote or co-wrote dozens of other top hits.
 He is credited as the Jersey Boys show's lyricist.